GreepTheSheep/node-trackmania.io/README.md

 ---
 ## API Keys

-API keys for trackmania.io can be retrieved by requesting access to Miss on the [Openplanet Discord](https://openplanet.nl/link/discord)
+API keys for trackmania.io are not mandatory, but can be used to increase the rate limit.
+These are not given out frequently, and as such are issued only on request.
+For more information, contact Miss on the [Openplanet Discord](https://openplanet.nl/link/discord).

 ---
 ## Documentation